joe-seth/joe-seth/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I perform ethical hacking and penetration testing for diverse organizations.

 - :mailbox:How to reach me: mrjoemaina01@gmail.com
 ### :hammer_and_wrench: Languages and Tools :